The Beastmaster: Reception

 The Beastmaster grossed roughly $14 million on its initial theatrical release.
 Josh Milrad was nominated for a Young Artist Award for "Best Young Supporting Actor in a Motion Picture" for his co-starring role as Tal in the film.

 According to Variety, the film opened to mixed reviews.
 Gene Siskel of the Chicago Tribune gave it two stars out of four and wrote that it "isn't bad as much as it is overlong.
 After one of the film's major bad guys has been bumped off, the film inexplicably goes on for another 20 minutes.
 In this sort of brainless adventure film, one climax is enough".
 Vincent Canby of The New York Times thought the film was "neither better nor worse than 'Conan the Barbarian and "looks both big and cheap".
 Variety wrote: "When The Beastmaster begins, it is very hard to tell what it is all about.
 An hour later, it is very hard to care what it is all about.
 Another hour later, it is very hard to remember what it was all about".
 Kevin Thomas of the Los Angeles Times called it "a veritable comic book adventure come alive" that "succeeds on its own merits".
 Tom Milne of The Monthly Film Bulletin found the film "marginally livelier" than Conan the Barbarian but criticized the "very basic acting, the appalling post-synching, the sets which resort to disconcertingly ramshackle models, and direction of supreme stodginesss which predictably uses helicopter shots to illustrate the eagle's spying missions (when all it sees as a rule is the hero prancing on the hilltops in self-conscious martial arts poses)".

 The film holds a score of 50% on Rotten Tomatoes based on 14 reviews, with an average rating of 5.31 out of 10.

-Sequels and television series
+Sequels

 The Beastmaster received a sequel in 1991, Beastmaster 2: Through the Portal of Time.
 The film was directed by the original film producer Sylvio Tabet.
 The made-for-television third film aired in 1996 on Universal Television's Action Pack and is titled Beastmaster III: The Eye of Braxus.
 Both sequels feature Marc Singer in the role of Dar.

+Television series

 The films were followed by a syndicated television series in 1999.
 The television series changes the backstory of Dar, who is played by Daniel Goddard.